Maherab-Hossain/aytor/README.md

 <h2>Description</h2>

-This repository houses the source code for [Your E-commerce Website Name], a cutting-edge e-commerce platform designed to provide a seamless online shopping experience.
+This repository houses the source code for Aytor, a cutting-edge e-commerce platform designed to provide a seamless online shopping experience.
 Built with the latest technologies and best coding practices, our platform aims to revolutionize the way customers shop for their favorite products.

 <h2>Features</h2>